The Members of

 Lavasa continued to enjoy healthy sales in residential and commercial

 has acquired over 6 acres of land.
 The media house proposes to

 establish a state-of-art training centre for its executive staff.
 A

-proposal has also been submitted to The Times Group to start a premier management training institute on
+proposal has also been submitted to The Times Group to start a premier

-has acquired a 10 acre plot in Mugaon to start
+The Doon Public School has acquired a 10 acre plot in Mugaon to start

 its brand of school.
 Till the project is completed the school would

 operate out of an incubation space in Dasve.